 as between Priority Service Charges, subject to paragraph (c), a Change Proposal with an earlier Proposal Date shall take priority over a Change Proposal with a later Proposal Date;

-subject to paragraph (c), the Committee may by Unanimous Decision decide a different priority than the above as between any Proposed Service Changes for which the Relevant Customer Class(es) are the same.
+subject to paragraph (c), the Committee may [by Unanimous Decision] decide a different priority than the above as between any Proposed Service Changes for which the Relevant Customer Class(es) are the same.

 The CDSP shall inform the Committee where a Priority Question arises in relation to any Proposed Service Change(s).